redolentstoic/redolentstoic.github.io/_posts/2018-5-31-Does-your-multiprocessor-really-need-a-CAS?.md

 }
 {% endhighlight %}

 This was straight-forward as well.
 Note that the above algorithms, can be executed by any number of threads and they will all return the exact same decided value.
 Let us see if we can devise a non-blocking algorithm to solve consensus by only using `fetch-and-add`.
 A solution for two threads would be the following:

 {% highlight c %}
+int proposed_values[2];
+int init_counter = 0;
+int *counter = &init_counter;

+int propose(int value) {
+    proposed_values[thread_id] = value;
-int decision = -1;
+    int tmp = fetch_and_add(counter);
+    if (tmp == 0) { // thread was first to increment the counter
+        return value;
+    }
+    return proposed_valued[1 - thread_id];
+}
 {% endhighlight %}

-But wait what if we have three threads.

-For example, assume we have two threads, how could we solve consensus in such a setting.
-We use fetch&add. ...

-If we just use read/write instructions ...
+The solution works as follows.
+We assume that each thread is associated with a `thread_id`.
+One thread has `thread_id = 0` while the other has `thread_id = 1`.
+Before the threads increment the `counter`, they store the value they want to propose to their respective slot in the `proposed_values` array.
+The first thread that performs the `fetch_and_add` will get `0` as a return value and is considered to "win" the consensus hence it returns its own value.
+Otherwise, if a thread loses, it returns the other thread's proposed value.

+Assume now, we want to solve consensus between three threads by only using `fetch_and_add`, `read`, and `write` instructions.
+Well, we *cannot*!
+It is impossible!

 Surprisingly, fetch&add cannot be used to solve consensus among three threads.
 Try it!
 If you are interested you can find a proof here but it is beyond the discussion of this post.